It's Okay To Be Less-Social, Be Quiet, Not Like Sports, And So On

 It's okay to not like getting wasted

-Especially when people are in their late teens and early twenties there's a lot of direct and indirect pressure to drink a lot.
+Especially when people are in their late teens and early twenties there's a lot of direct and indirect pressure to drink a ton.
 It's not that everyone's a drunkard.
 Statistics always show that most college students are pretty moderate in their alcohol intake, if they drink at all.
 It's that there's a vocal, visible minority of heavy drinkers who can create the impression that everyone but you loves getting hammered every weekend.
-I don't think there's anything wrong with getting drunk, but it's not everyone's cup of tea.
+I don't think there's anything wrong with getting drunk here and there, but it's not everyone's cup of tea.

 It's okay to not like team sports

 Society can assume everyone loves team sports.
 People who don't care about them are sometimes made to feel like they're freaks.
-They got a hard time in school when they weren't enthusiastic about being forced to play baseball in gym class, or when they didn't want to form into basketball teams every recess.
+They got a hard time in school when they weren't enthusiastic about being forced to play baseball in gym class, or when they didn't want to run to the basketball net every recess.
 When someone asks them if they saw the game last night, or who their favorite team is, they think, "Here we go again.
-I'm going to tell them I'm not a big sports fan, and they're going to look at me like I'm a mutant, and then the conversation will peter out."
-Every non-team sports fan also knows it usually doesn't work to try to fake a knowledge or interest, or try to gain back some cred by talking about an individual sport they know a lot about.
+I'm going to tell them I'm not a big sports person, and they're going to look at me like I'm a mutant, and then the conversation will peter out."
+Every non-team sports fan also knows it usually doesn't work to try to fake an interest or skate by on the smattering of knowledge they do have, or try to gain back some cred by talking about an individual sport they follow.
 Nope, if they're not into team sports then the damage is done.

-I think men are under more pressure to be into sports.
+Generally men are under more pressure to be into team sports.
 They're seen as a stereotypically masculine interest.
-That doesn't mean women aren't affected by it as well.
+That doesn't mean women aren't affected as well.
 For example, a female high school student may join a bunch of teams to try to fit in, when she'd really rather pursue other hobbies.
-A woman who works at an office may be expected to get excited about the playoffs alongside everyone else, when she could care less.
+A woman who works at an office may be expected to get excited about the playoffs alongside everyone else, when she couldn't care less.

 If you're one of these people who's indifferent to team sports, realize there are more of you out there than you may think.
 They may even by right under your nose.
 The problem is a lot of people are ashamed of their supposedly abnormal lack of interest in sports so they don't go out of their way to advertise it.